thehapax/bitshares.foundation/donations.md

 permalink: /donations
 ---

-The BitShares foundation is funded and supported through donations by individuals and partner companies throughout the BitShares ecosystem.
+The BitShares Blockchain foundation is funded and supported through donations by individuals and partner companies throughout the BitShares ecosystem.

 ### Donation Account